 Peer Review Process

-After receiving a manuscript, the editorial team conducts a pre-review; the editorial team verifies if the format requested by the journal has been met according to the type of article, the originality of the paper is identified with the anti-plagiarism programs, and if the content meets the expectations of the magazine.
+After receiving a manuscript, the editorial team conducts a pre-review: it verifies that the requested journal format has been met for the article type, assesses the paper's originality using anti-plagiarism programs, and determines whether the content meets the magazine's expectations.

 If a negative criterion is obtained, the Editor or the Section Editor decides to resign from the review process; the result is justifiably communicated to the corresponding author.
 On the other hand, if the manuscript meets the criteria, it is sent to the Peer Review Process for its evaluation (Double-Blind Arbitration System).